-Permits are required to build additions to buildings in SFHAs.
-Communities must determine whether proposed work will trigger the substantial improvement requirement.
+Permits are required to build additions to buildings in SFHAs and Shoreland Districts.
+In SFHAs, communities must determine whether proposed work will trigger the substantial improvement requirement.

-See page 67 for projects to add lateral additions that are substantial improvements.
+See page 73 for projects to add lateral additions that are substantial improvements.